-All the information reported above were used to guide the choice of some pure saltwater solution to be tested in the experiments.
-In particular, on the basis of the activity coefficient along with relevant cell electric potential, the LiCl was considered as the most interesting choice.
+All the information reported above were used to guide the choice of some pure salt-water solutions to be tested in the experiments.
+More precisely, on the basis of the activity coefficient along with relevant cell electric potential, the LiCl was considered as the most interesting choice.
 Similarly, NH4Cl was judged as the most promising by referring to the solutions conductivity data.
 NaCl was selected as a reference case as it is the most used and studied salt in RED systems.
-Note that the above salts where chosen also because they share the same anion thus reducing the number of parameters involved in results explanation.
+Note that the above salts where chosen also because they share the same anion thus reducing the number of parameters involved in results discussion.
 Moreover, both LiCl and NH4Cl have a solubility higher than the NaCl case thus not representing a limit in the binary mixture tests (see next section).
-In particular, the really high solubility of LiCl could represent a breakthrough in RED technology potential, as already suggested for the case of Pressure Retarded Osmosis technology [40].
-The salts selected for the experimentation are indicated in red-bold in Table 1.
+In particular, the really high solubility of LiCl could represent a breakthrough in RED technology potential, as already suggested for the case of Pressure Retarded Osmosis technology [38].
+The salts selected for the experimental campaign are indicated in redbold in Table 1.